dapplets/my-nifty-collection/README.md

    ![image](https://user-images.githubusercontent.com/43613968/117104185-606d5b80-ad84-11eb-80de-a906e5801247.png)

-6. NEAR wallet will open in a new browser tab.
+6. The NEAR wallet opens in a new browser tab.
 Click **Allow**.

    ![image](https://user-images.githubusercontent.com/43613968/117135456-9f64d680-adaf-11eb-97e2-0bcf91f2c9f9.png)

-7. If the connection of the Dapplet Extension to the wallet is successful, you would see this information. Сlick **Continue**.
+7. If the connection of the Dapplet Extension to the wallet was successful, you see this information. Сlick **Continue**.

    ![image](https://user-images.githubusercontent.com/43613968/117105145-1ab19280-ad86-11eb-9972-67a40adedfbf.png)